DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-nicojimenez/README.md

 * We were taught about Predicate Logic, and Quantifiers.
 * Universal Quantifiers = "For All"
 * Existential Quantifiers = "There Exists"
+* I also learned more about the Biconditional statement.
+* The Biconditional is A ↔ B ≡ (A → B) ∧ (B → A)
+* One is that "if", "only if", and "if and only if" are different.
+* "A if B" = B → A
+* "A only if B" = A → B
+* "A if and only if B" = A ↔ B

 |         Name         |   Rule of Inference  |            Tautology           |